 The 12 PairTree Personality Types

-Personality is the leading indicator of behavior –– which provides some indication of how a hopeful adoptive parent views life – and more specifically how an adoptive parent will behave toward an expectant mom, and towards a child.
-Choosing the personality types an expectant mom is drawn to helps PairTree recommend hopeful adoptive parents – so that an expectant mom finds the right family faster, and starts getting any support that she needs.
+Personality is the leading indicator of behavior –– which provides some indication of how a hopeful adoptive parent views life – and more specifically how an Adopting Parent will likely behave toward an expectant mom, and towards a child.

 The life of the party.
 Turning mundane or intimidating into fun and enjoyable.
 These people are spontaneous, playful, and witty – with an emphasis on the here and now.
 Brings joy to the world through humor, fun, irreverence and often likes to create some playful mischief.
 Lives for the moment.
 Possesses an insatiable desire to experience emotions to the maximum.